fossasia/badgemagic.fossasia.org/README.txt

 = 2.1 =
 * [Updated] Intents was on by default before selected (but not saved) - now off on initialisation and user selection to turn on required
+* [Fixed] Show Avatar was maintaining indent of tweets when turned off after having been set.
+Now checks for Avatar on flag not just size change.

 = 2.0 =
 * [Added] Twitter Avatar, display, controls, presentation, styling and more